Terms & Conditions of Use

 20. Distance contracts: cancellation right

 20.1.
 The cancellation right does not apply to our Will Writing Service.
-The statutory consumer right to withdraw an offer or cancel a contract within the first 14 days does not apply to our Will Writing Service, due to the personalised nature of that service and the bespoke nature of the will documentation.
+The statutory consumer right to withdraw an offer or cancel a contract within the first 14 days does not apply to our Will Writing Service once delivered, due to the personalised nature of that service and the bespoke nature of the will documentation.

 20.2.
 When does the cooling-off period cancellation right apply.
 Subject to Section 20.1 above, this Section 20 applies if, and only if, you offer to contract with us, or contract with us, as a consumer - that is, as an individual acting wholly or mainly outside your trade, business, craft or profession.